TiraLabra/2022_p3/kalvot/lecture.md

 # Thank you!

 - **Welcome to the course!**
-- Most information about the course can be found at: https://tiralabra.github.io/2021_alkukesa/en
+- Most information about the course can be found at: https://tiralabra.github.io/2022_p3/en
-    - It's a good idea to read through the entire site!
+    - It's a good idea to read through the entire site! **The English course instructions are not up to date.
+You should read the Finnish course page too.**